Drishti (yoga)

-Drishti (दृष्टि, /sa/, "focused gaze") is a means for developing concentrated intention.
+Drishti (दृष्टि, /sa/, "gazing intently") is the attachment of one's gaze to various focal points.
 It relates to the fifth limb of yoga, pratyahara, concerning sense withdrawal, as well as the sixth limb, dharana, relating to concentration.
+Also, they can help in balancing poses, making it easier to maintain balance in mind and body.

-In Ashtanga Vinyasa Yoga, each asana is associated with one of the 8 focused gazes, namely Angusthamadhye (thumb), Bhrumadhye (eyebrow), Nasagre (tip of nose), Hastagrahe (tips of hands), Parshva (side), Urdhva (up), Nabhicakre (navel), and Padayoragre (tips of feet) Drishtis.
-In some other styles such as Sivananda Yoga, less use is made of the gaze, and fewer types are employed.
+In Ashtanga Vinyasa Yoga, each asana is associated with one of 8 drishtis.
+In some other styles, such as Iyengar Yoga and Sivananda Yoga, less use is made of drishtis, and fewer types are employed.

 History

+The ancient manuscript Yoga Korunta was said to contain original teachings on drishti, amongst other yoga concepts.

+In the Bhagavad Gita VI.13, Krishna instructs the hero Arjuna to "hold one's body and head erect in a straight line and stare steadily at the tip of the nose".

 The Yoga Sutras of Patanjali define eight limbs of yoga but do not mention the gaze.
-The sixth limb, dharana (concentration), however requires holding one's mind onto an inner state, subject or topic.
-The mind can for example be fixed on a mantra, one's breath, or a part of the body such as the navel or the tip of the tongue.
+However, the fifth limb, pratyahara (sense withdrawal), requires withdrawing the senses, and the sixth limb, dharana (concentration), requires holding one's mind onto an inner state, subject or topic.
+The mind can for example be fixed on one's breath, a part of the body such as the navel or the tip of the nose or the tip of the tongue, external objects, a mantra or a drone.
 This is an internal concentration of attention, not a gaze.

-In the Bhagavad Gita VI.13, Krishna instructs the hero Arjuna to "hold one's body and head erect in a straight line and stare steadily at the tip of the nose".

-The 1737 Joga Pradīpikā uses the same two Drishtis, Nasagre and Bhrumadhye, requiring their use with each of the 84 asanas described in the text.
+The 1737 Joga Pradīpikā uses the same two drishtis, Nasagre (tip of nose) and Bhrumadhye (eyebrow), requiring their use with each of the 84 asanas described in the text.

 Modern

-Styles of modern yoga as exercise such as Ashtanga (vinyasa) yoga, Iyengar Yoga and Sivananda Yoga make differing uses of Drishtis.
+Styles of modern yoga as exercise such as Ashtanga (vinyasa) yoga, Iyengar Yoga and Sivananda yoga make differing uses of drishtis.

-In Ashtanga yoga
+Ashtanga

-In Parivritta Trikonasana the gaze is directed to the tips of the fingers, Hastagrahe Drishti.
+In Parivritta Trikonasana the gaze is directed to the tips of the fingers, Hastagrahe drishti.

-Each asana is associated in Ashtanga yoga with a particular Drishti.
-There are eight Drishtis (counting the paired Parshva Drishtis on the left and right sides as one).
+Each asana is associated in Ashtanga yoga with a particular drishti.
+There are eight drishtis (counting the paired Parshva drishtis on the left and right sides as one).